Lots of digital marketers say there’s too much competition for ecommerce SEO these days.

 So you’re selling something and getting the word out about your business at the same time.
 What’s not to love about that?

-Wrapping Up Ecommerce SEO
+Wrapping Up Our Rundown of Ecommerce SEO Strategy

 Remember, though: always be on the lookout for new ways to gain exposure.
 Although these steps are a great starting point, you’ll have to build on them later on.